vyadh/indexedmap/README.md

       .build();
 ```

-Currently, Java 8 default methods are not supported, which means that the
+Java 8 default methods for `Map` are also supported.
-operations are not updated as atomic operations.

 Transactions
 ------------